Fish and plants water in winter

 The lower density of ice than liquid water at 0°C compels water in ponds and lakes to freeze from surface to the downward direction.
 Water attains the temperature of 4°C by the fall of temperature in the surrounding.

 As the outer atmosphere becomes further cold, the water at the surface becomes less dense.
-This less dense water below 4°C stays on the top of slightly warm water underneath. due to strong hydrogen bonding.
+This less dense water below 4°C stays on the top of slightly warm water underneath.
 A stage reaches when it freezes.
 This layer of ice insulates the water underneath for further heat loss.
 Fish and plants survive under this blanket of ice for months.